Intel-bigdata/OAP/oap-data-source/arrow/README.md

 3. maven 3.1.1 or higher version
 4. Hadoop 2.7.5 or higher version
 5. Spark 3.0.0 or higher version

+### Building by Conda

+If you already have a working Hadoop Spark Cluster, we provide a Conda package which will automatically install dependencies needed by OAP, you can refer to [OAP-Installation-Guide](../docs/OAP-Installation-Guide.md) for more information.
+Once finished [OAP-Installation-Guide](../docs/OAP-Installation-Guide.md), you can find built `spark-arrow-datasource-standard-1.0.0-jar-with-dependencies.jar` under `$HOME/miniconda2/envs/oapenv/oap_jars`.
+Then you can just skip steps below and jump to [Get Started](#Get-started).

 ### cmake installation